 - You should be a UK GOC registered optometrist satisfying all legal requirements to be eligible to practise in the UK

-- Overseas optometrists/medical practitioners will be accepted on an ad-hoc basis providing your undergraduate syllabus and clinical responsibilities are similar to those of a UK optometrist/medical practitioner.
+- Other healthcare professionals in the field of ophthalmology and overseas optometrists/eye care practitioners will be accepted on an ad-hoc basis providing your undergraduate syllabus and current clinical responsibilities are similar to those of a UK optometrist/medical practitioner.

 English requirements